 - Always declare the presence of knotweed on the TA6 Property Information Form, completed by all sellers, to protect yourself from the risk of a future legal case.

 - If you’re unsure whether a property is affected by knotweed, commission a JustCheck™ survey.
-This will provide reassurance, and if no knotweed is found or suspected during the survey, we'll include a 5-year warranty to cover up to £20,000 of remedial work.
+This will provide reassurance and comes complete with a 5-year warranty for up to £20,000 of remedial work.

 Check out our definitive guide to buying and selling a property with knotweed.